Mufiza-1662009/Mental-Health-Awareness/README.md

 # Mental-Health-Awareness
-this website is designed to spread mentalhesalth awareness
+this website is designed to spread mental health awareness